BhagyashreeDY/intelligent-drone-fleet-management/README.md

 ## Overview

-A constraint-aware drone delivery simulation system built using Modern C++ and Object-Oriented Programming principles.
+A constraint aware drone delivery simulation system built using Modern C++ and Object Oriented Programming principles.
-The system focuses on intelligent task allocation using optimization techniques and real-world operational constraints.
+The system focuses on intelligent task allocation using optimization techniques and real world operational constraints.

 ---